ProjectDean/ansible_test/README.md

     ansible all -m apt -a "upgrade=dist" --become --ask-become-pass<br>
         -a upgrade=dist : is an argument that upgrades all packages on the managed Note/Host

+Writing the first playbook:

+1. Create a .yml file:
+    kate install_apache.yml | Here you can just name your playbook however you like, ofcourse its best to give it a descriptive name
+2. The first Playbook is written like this:
+---

+- hosts: all
+  become: true
+  tasks:

+  - name: install apache2 package
+    apt:
+      name: apache2

+    It is important to alight the lines to eachother(hosts, become, tasks and then name & apt). the - shows the start of a new block the first "name" is simply the name of the tasks that will be displayed the second "name" is the name of the package that is going to installed with "apt" You can add more tasks by following the same pattern:
+        - name: Descriptive name of the task
+          apt:
+            name: name-of-the-package
+            state: latest (to ensure we always install the latest package, can ofcourse be changed if u want a specific version) | absent can be used to remove the packages
+3. Using the first playbook:
+    ansible-playbook --ask-become-pass install_apache.yml
+        "install_apache.yml" can be any .yml file that u have created